 When to go

-Rifugio’s open the 3rd week of June each year and stay open until early September, depending on the weather.
-In June, and even July, expect to encounter snow.
+Rifugio’s open the third week of June each year and stay open until early September, depending on the weather.
+In June and even in July, expect to encounter snow.
 We actually had to alter our route one day as the main path was covered in snow and impassable without proper safety gear.

 Have you heard of a Via Ferrata route?